 Similar to other apartment buildings, all tenants will be required to sign a lease, pay rent and follow property management rules.
-Applicants will be screened including conducting criminal background checks.
-Tenants who don’t meet the expectations and community guidelines may be asked to leave.
+Applicants will be screened including criminal background checks and rental history.
+Any tenant who does not meet the expectations and community guidelines may be asked to leave.

-To meet the needs of young adults aging out of foster care, Peris Hill will have 24-7 staff from The Link , an established, local not-for-profit that serves the unique needs of these young adults.
+To meet the needs of young adults aging out of foster care, Peris Hill will have 24-7 staff from The Link , an established, local not-for-profit that serves the unique needs of young adults.
 These professionals strive to create a sense of belonging and place for residents as well as healthy relationships between youth and caring adults.

 The Graves Foundation has set aside funding to support The Link's services in the building for the first 10 years of the building’s operation.
 A 10-year services funding commitment prior to construction is unusual, most recent supportive housing developments have come with much shorter or even no long-term commitments.
 The Peris Development will provide supportive services as long as the building remains affordable and the Graves Foundation will work with its non-profit partners to raise and provide the needed funds.
 In the public funding applications, Graves Foundation has committed that the development will remain affordable for 45 years.

 Peris Housing will partner with organizations such as Connections2Independence to recruit, support, and educate teenagers who are currently in the foster care system and likely to age out at 18 years old.
 Our partnership means that we will have been working with future tenants on developing successful independent living skills for a year prior to receiving their rental application.

-We will seek early-career young adults, aged 29 and under, to fill the remaining 26 units.
-We plan to recruit from nearby businesses, graduate schools, and nonprofit organizations, and who are interested in living in a supportive community.
+We will seek community-minded tenants, to fill the remaining 30 units.
+We plan to recruit from nearby businesses, graduate schools, and nonprofit organizations.